AryanJ-NYC/WebDevCurriculum/html/basics.md

 ```

 # Enough Reading, Let's Code!
-1. Using [Thimble](https://thimble.mozilla.org/), write a shopping *list*
+1. Using [Thimble](https://thimble.mozilla.org/), write a shopping *list*.
 2. Link elements of your shopping list to webpages.
 Challenge: how can we get the page to pop-up in a new tab?
-3. Add a picture under each item of the list
+3. Add a picture under each item of the list.
-4. Make sure your code is well-organized (check that indendation!)
+4. Make sure your code is well-organized (check that indendation!).
 5. Copy and paste your HTML to a file named `index.html` on your local machine.
 6. Open that file using your browser.